Who is this article for?

-- CrashPlan uses memory up to the maximum allotted.
+- The Code42 app uses memory up to the maximum allotted.
 The maximum is used only if it is needed.

-- Code42 typically recommends allocating 1 GB (1024 MB) of memory per 1 TB of storage (or per 1 million files).
-Although CrashPlan only requires approximately 600 MB of memory per 1 TB of storage (or per 1 million files), our recommendation is intended to account for growth in your file selection.
+- Allocate 1 GB (1024 MB) of memory per 1 TB of storage (or per 1 million files).
+The Code42 app only needs about 600 MB of memory per 1 TB of storage (or per 1 million files), but this allocation is intended to account for growth in your file selection.